johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 - Frames Labeled in Cinema (FLIC) (https://bensapp.github.io/flic-dataset.html)
 - MPII Human Pose Models (http://pose.mpi-inf.mpg.de/)
-- COCO
+- COCO Keypoints
 - Leeds Sports Pose Dataset (https://sam.johnson.io/research/lsp.html)
+- COCO DensePose

 ## Important Architectures

-Description of a few popular architectures in pose estimation
+In the following I will describe a few popular architectures in Single- and Multi-Human Pose Estimation but there are much more out there.
+Here you can find a great overview of the history of Human Pose Estimation.

 ### Learning Human Pose Estimation Features with Convolutional Networks (2014)